 As a hero god, Perkʷū́nos conquered many other opponents, both human and monstrous, beside the serpent(s).
 Thor fought giants, both male and female (Turville-Petre, 1964, 76), and dwarfs, and other, little-known monsters, including the expected wolves (Lindow, 1988).
 Herakles, in his labors, killed the Nemean lion and the Stymphalian birds, as well as fighting other dangerous animals.
 Lug kills Balor, who has a single eye that can kill by its gaze, and his Welsh equivalent Lleu kills, of all things, a wren (earning, thereby, the title “Of the Skillful Hand” (Ford, 1977, 101).

-Thor and Lug also have fertility connections.
+Thor and Lug have fertility connections.
 In Þrymskviða, Thor’s hammer is used to bless a bride (actually Thor himself in disguise), perhaps intended to give her fertility; the hammer has been interpreted in this case as phallic (Turville-Petre, 1964, 81).
 In both Denmark and Sweden there are wheatfields dedicated to him (Thórsakr) (Turville-Petre, 1964, 93-4), and in England there are Thunderfeld and Thunresfeld (Turville-Petre, 1962, 20).
-Lug learns from Bres the secrets of when to plough, when to sow, and when to harvest.
+Lug gains the secrets of grain from Bres (Cath Mag Tuired), namely when to plough, sow, and reap.

 Herakles is not generally considered a thunder-god.
 However, as we have seen he is a serpent-killer and he is armed with both a club and fiery arrows.
+According to Apollodorus (2.4.9), fire flashes from his eyes .
 On the continent, he was sometimes identified with Donar (“thunder”), with whom Jupiter was also sometimes identified (Davidson, 1988, 207).
 According to Macrobius (3.12.2), there was a description of the rites of his Roman counterpart Hercules in a book by Varro named On Thunder.
 It is unfortunate that we don’t know much about this book, but the connection between Hercules and thunder is suggestive.
+Hercules was identified with Semo Sancus Dius Fidius (Johnson, 1958, 53), in whose shrine, according to Livy (8.20.8, in Weiss, 2010, 266), were bronze spheres (anei orbes, or wheels (Johnson, 1958, 54)) perhaps a sort of thunderstone.
+Sancus may be from sancire, “strike,” and was worshiped in places that had been struck by lightning (Johnson, 1958, 54).

 The hero Beowulf may be an epic reflex of this deity.
 At the end of his tale he, like Thor kills and is killed by a dragon, and earlier he dives beneath the sea in his greatest deed of slaying Grendel and Grendel’s mother.
 Both these monsters come from beneath the sea to attack the well-ordered hall of Hrothgar, which, as Michael Enright (1996, 5) puts it, “symbolize[s] the realm of warmth, protection and honor standing true against the wintery waste and chaos of the stormy world outside.”
 Chaos threatens Cosmos, and the representatives of Chaos must be destroyed by the hero.